- Proportion of Aboriginal people who believe the media presents a balanced view of Aboriginal Australians .

 One of the biggest traps is to report about Aboriginal affairs only if something negative has happened.
 This perpetuates the negative perception of the general population.

 It is the duty of media to offer a balanced view.
-Seek out positive news and give it equal exposure.
+Don’t just report on breakthroughs and crises, seek out positive news and give it equal exposure.

 Summer May Finlay, a Yorta Yorta woman who works in Aboriginal health and is a PhD candidate, wants media to change the conversation: